 Cremation prices can certainly be a little more difficult to quote.
 It is dependent on the type of cremation service you select.
 Cremation is a cheaper alternative to a traditional funeral service but can still cost upwards of $4,000 with a ceremony.

-A simple cremation service with no ceremony, is referred to as a “direct cremation” in the funeral industry.
-A direct cremation in the San Antonio area can be arranged for as little as $725.
-For this reason you won’t find a more economical funeral service arrangement option than a direct cremation.
+A simple cremation service with no ceremony is referred to as a “direct cremation” in the funeral industry.
+Direct cremation in the San Antonio area can be arranged for as little as $795.
+For this reason, you won’t find a more economical funeral service arrangement option than direct cremation.

 Extra charges that can be incurred on a budget direct cremation are fees for if a residential collection is required, if the deceased weighs over 300 pounds, and if a pace-maker needs to be removed prior to cremation.

 Are there any legal issues that I need to understand about arranging a funeral?

 Unless the deceased had already made (and paid) for a funeral plan, the legal next of kin is responsible for making funeral arrangements.
 The funeral director will generally obtain the death certificate and may ask you how many copies you require.
 The fee for this is charged on top of your funeral service contract, as it is considered a third-party fee, and the funeral home has to pay this out separately.
 There is a $20.00 fee for a death certificate in Texas and a further $3.00 for each additional death certificate ordered at the same time.

 Texas law prohibits cremating any dead human body within 48 hours after death.
 A body cannot be cremated immediately following death without a waiver, only the County Medical Examiner or a Justice of the Peace may waive this time requirement.